sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

-Refer to the [alerts reference](./alerts.md#gitserver-echo-command-duration-test) for 2 alerts related to this panel.
+Refer to the [alerts reference](./alerts.md#gitserver-echo-command-duration-test) for 1 alert related to this panel.

 To see this panel, visit `/-/debug/grafana/d/gitserver/gitserver?viewPanel=100040` on your Sourcegraph instance.